nayan2eng/HealthCareSystem/README.md

 Quick Start
 ===========

-1. Clone the latest version of Volatility from GitHub:
+1. Clone the latest version of the portal from GitHub:

     git clone https://github.com/nayan2eng/HealthCareSystem.git

-2. To see available options, run "python vol.py -h"

-3. To get more information on a Windows memory sample and to make sure Volatility supports that sample type, run
-'python -f <imagepath> windows.info’

-   Example:

-    $ python vol.py —f /home/user/samples/stuxnet.vmem windows.info

-4. Run some other plugins.
-The -f or —-single-location is not strictly required, but most plugins expect a single sample.
-Some also require/accept other options.
-Run "python vol.py <plugin> -h" for more information on a particular command.
+2. Setup the clone repository in under git tab of Microsoft Visual Studio

+3. Execute sync or push/pull

+4. Debug and Execute

+5. The output will be shown in a browser (http://localhost:2303/Home.aspx)

 Screenshots
 =============